hraberg/Shen.java/README.md

 * The REPL.
 * Pre-compilation of the `kl` to `.class` files.
 * The Shen test suite, passes except for `interpreter.shen` which blows the stack.
 * Different bootstrap methods for invoke, apply and value.
-This isn't necessary
+Evolving.
 * SwitchPoints for symbols - used when redefining functions.